Venktesh23/Tripwise-AI/README.md

 # TripWise AI
 **TripWise AI** is a cutting-edge, full-stack trip planning application designed to make travel planning smart, efficient, and personalized.
-By integrating React, Gemini AI, Firebase, and TailwindCSS, TripWise AI delivers a seamless user experience with intelligent itinerary recommendations and a sleek, responsive design.
+By integrating React, Gemini AI, Firebase, TailwindCSS, and the Google Photos API, TripWise AI delivers a seamless user experience with intelligent itinerary recommendations, stunning place photos, and a sleek, responsive design.

 ## Features

 - **AI-Driven Itineraries**: Utilizes Gemini AI to create customized travel plans based on user preferences such as destination, duration, and budget.
 - **Real-Time Updates**: Employs Firebase for real-time data management, ensuring that travel plans are always current.
+- **Place Photos**: Integrates Google Photos API to display beautiful images of destinations and attractions.
+- **Trip History**: Saves user trip history, allowing users to revisit and manage past trips.
 - **Responsive Design**: Built with TailwindCSS for an intuitive and adaptive user interface across all devices.
 - **Secure Authentication**: Implements Firebase Authentication for safe and reliable user login and profile management.